 Because rehabilitative, durational, and permanent alimony may all be modified based upon a substantial change in circumstances, it is the most common method in which an obligated party seeks modification.
 Therefore, it is important to understand what events meet this ambiguous threshold of substantial change.
 (If you wish to receive more information on this standard, we encourage you to read the subsequent post which discusses this in detail.)

-Although modifications of alimony awards can be difficult to obtain, when you are fully informed and have a strong legal team, found in your Pensacola Alimony Attorney, you will be establishing solid ground to begin your action.
-Contact your Pensacola Alimony Attorney today to discuss your options with regard to modifying your current alimony obligation.
+Although modifications of alimony awards can be difficult to obtain, when you are fully informed and have a strong legal team, found in your attorney, you will be establishing solid ground to begin your action.
+Contact your lawyer today to discuss your options with regard to modifying your current alimony obligation.